The Vegan Lifestyle – A Growing Trend

 More and more people are talking about the vegan way of life.
-In Germany, according to the national consumption study, 800,000 people now forgo animal products.
-And that number is increasing.

 Not only do vegans abstain from eating animals, they also do not use products of animal origin.
 They forgo eggs, milk and yogurt, as well as cheese and honey.
 They do not buy leather shoes and do not wear silk, because silkworms die for this product.
 Vegans use animal-free cosmetics and cleaning products.